 The sooner, the better.
-If your payment is within the 30-day grace period, you can usually avoid a negative ding on your credit report.
-Reporting agencies inform the credit bureaus of payments not made by the next billing cycle.
-But if it’s more than 30 days past due, you can minimize the negative impact by paying at least the minimum amount due as soon as possible.
+If your payment is within the 30-day grace period, you can usually avoid a negative impact on your credit report.
+Reporting entities inform the credit bureaus of payments not made by the next billing cycle.
+However, if it’s more than 30 days past due, you can prevent further negative impact by paying at least the minimum amount due as soon as possible.

 Call your creditor

-Call your credit card issuer right away.
+Call your credit card issuer immediately.
 If this is your first late payment, try to negotiate.
-There’s a chance that the issuer will be understanding and waive any late fees for a first offense.
+There’s a chance that the issuer will understand and waive any late fees for a first offense.
 In fact, some issuers don’t charge a fee at all.

 What if my payment is only one day late?

 If a payment is only one day late, it likely won’t be reflected on your credit report.
 Late payments are reported to the credit bureaus after a full billing cycle, which is typically 30 days.
-Pay at least the minimum amount due and don’t make a habit of late payments.
+Pay at least the minimum amount due and refrain from making your payments late.

 What if I only miss one payment?

 If you only miss one payment, the damage depends on how quickly you pay your late bill.
 Pay at least the minimum amount due to bring your account into good standing within the 30-day grace period.
-If you don’t, the missed payment will be reported to the credit bureaus.
-Going forward, don’t make a habit out of missing credit card payments.
-Ensure you don’t miss another by implementing tips to prevent missed payments.
+Failure to do so will result in the missed payment being reported to the credit bureaus.
+Going forward, it is important to refrain from making a pattern of missed credit card payments.
+Take proactive measures to prevent such occurrences.